Ninetalesgh/dndcampaign/vault/dm/session_notes/session_01.md

 - reach the city gates, a lookout on the tower matches eyes with Tess: "West side of the shelf, the Mylen farmstead!"

-- ~3km distance ATHLETICS check to keep a good pace.
+- ~5km distance ATHLETICS check to keep a good pace.

 - bad visibility between the grain fields

 # Potential Scenes

+## Rushing to Help

+- Players rush to help, wounded warg and some goblins still around to catch up with.
+- capture one alive?

+- Tess beats one goblin to death violently.
+- if noone speaks Goblin, Tess will snark "The carpenter probably does".

 # Secrets and Clues